fschmnn/pnlf/README.md

 # pymuse

 A Python package to manipulate, analyze and plot MUSE data.
+The name is preliminary and will be changed later to avoid confusion with the existing [PyMUSE](https://github.com/ismaelpessa/PyMUSE) package.

 ## Description